-- I, Dennis Baron, the undersigned, declare as follows: - 1.
-I have been retained by the Delaware Department of Justice to provide expert opinion and testimony regarding Corpus Linguistics research.
-I am being compensated at a rate of \$350 per hour. - 2.
-I have evaluated the historical use of the terms arms and accoutrements in order to determine whether large-capacity magazines (henceforth, LCMs), along with magazines, ammunition cases, cartridge cases or boxes, and other ammunition storage containers were considered arms in the time during and just after the Founding Era (1750-1820) through the Reconstruction Era, i.e., the period following the ratification of the Fourteenth Amendment (1868-1890). - 3.
-I have also evaluated the lexical evidence for "repeater air guns," which are sometimes referred to as "wind guns," and the rare terms "magazine wind-gun" and a "magazine gun" in the Founding Era.
+I, Dennis Baron, the undersigned, declare as follows:

+- 1. I have been retained by the Office of the Attorney General of the California Department of Justice to provide expert opinion and testimony regarding Corpus Linguistics research.
+I am being compensated at a rate of \$350 per hour.
+I have examined the historical use of the terms arms and accoutrements in order to determine whether magazines, including large-capacity magazines (henceforth, LCMs), were considered arms during the Founding Era (1750-1820) and the period surrounding Reconstruction and the ratification of the Fourteenth Amendment (1868-1890).
+The term "magazine" was not generally used to describe a 'bullet container' until well into the nineteenth century, and that use of "magazine" did not become common until the early twentieth century.
+I therefore evaluated the lexical evidence for the analogous ammunition cases in use before "magazine" became the common term: "cartridge case," "cartridge box," or "cartouch case, or box." - 2.
+I have also examined the lexical evidence for "repeater air guns," which are sometimes referred to as "wind guns," and the rare terms "magazine wind-gun" and "magazine gun" in the Founding Era.
 "Air guns" used compressed air instead of gunpowder to propel a ball.
-Repeater air guns were capable of firing multiple shots before requiring the user to reload the weapon. - 4.
-The lexical evidence leads me to conclude that (1) LCMs, magazines, ammunition cases, cartridge cases, boxes and other ammunition storage containers were considered accoutrements and not arms during the Founding and Ratification Eras, and (2) although a few artisans did invent air guns capable of firing multiple balls without reloading the ammunition or recharging the air cylinder, such guns were rare in England and America.
+Repeater air guns were capable of firing multiple shots before requiring the user to reload the weapon. - 3.
+The lexical evidence leads me to conclude that (1) magazines (including what we would call LCMs today), as well as ammunition cases, cartridge cases, boxes and other ammunition storage containers, were considered accourtements or accessories and not arms during the Founding and Reconstruction Eras; (2)

+although a few artisans did invent air guns capable of firing multiple balls without reloading the ammunition or recharging the air cylinder, such guns were rare in England and America; (3) although magazine guns were patented as early as 1860, they remained military weapons during and shortly after the Civil War, with only a few references to them in the corpora before the 1880s.